-The Father speaks: Go tell my servant David, the one who carried a giants head on a pole, that he is the man full of sin Nathan.
+The Father speaks: Tell my servant David, who carried a giant’s head on a pole, that he is the man full of sin, Nathan.
 Fast for 40 days and climb a mountain only to go back again because the people have been in idolatry and have been worshipping a calf and cry out for me to spare those same people who said, “Where is this Moses?”
 Yes, this Moses, whose staff parted the sea.
 This Moses who cried out for their very lives.
 This Moses, who was fashioned in the desert away from his family and home on the Potter’s wheel.

-The burden of the word of the Lord Adonai—that’s how their letters were started.
+The burden of the word of the Lord Adonai—that’s how the prophets began their letters.
 It is a burden to feel what the Father feels.
 It is a burden to see what the Father sees.

 How do you build a man or woman with no regard for whether people will like the sound of the words they use?
 How do you build a person who doesn’t care if you never speak to them again?

 Possibly the Potter wants such a person to be shunned by those esteemed.
 The ones in the critical circles.
 How does the Holy One build and shape a vessel that will speak what He tells them to speak even if their closest friends and companions walk away?
 You cause them to be loved by people they love with so much love it bubbles up inside their soul, and then you have those same people reject them, crush them, defame their character, and trust.
 You bring people across their path that are so precious to them, and you turn those same confidants into barking dogs that bite and snarl and growl at the messenger or give them a Judas kiss.
 Their words are twisted—they looked for ways to catch Yeshua in sin.
 They watched him like a spider.
 They accused him of casting out demons by the prince of demons.

 “They watched him closely in an effort to trap him in something he might say” (Luke 11:54 ISV).